learn-co-curriculum/the-web-is-made-of-strings/README.md

 uses the specification of the _meaning_ of those elements to structure what it displays on-screen.

-**The text sent back and forth on the web are formatted as HTML**.
-A byproduct of the web being built as a collection of HTML text
-(strings) is that we can right-click anywhere on a webpage, select "View Page Source" and you'll see the HTML that makes up that website.
+A byproduct of the web being built as a collection of HTML text (strings) is that we can right-click anywhere on a webpage, select "View Page Source" and you'll see the HTML that makes up that website.
 That is true for any website; there are no exceptions.